PRACTICES AND PROCEDURES IN JUDGE EFREMSKY'S COURT

 F. Courtesy Copies for Chambers

-All courtesy copies are to be submitted to the court to the attention of Judge Efremsky's courtroom deputy.
+Courtesy copies of all documents in excess of ten (10) pages and/or are set for hearing must be submitted to the court to the attention of Judge Efremsky's courtroom deputy upon submission.
 A printed copy of the "Notice of Electronic Filing" shall be attached to the courtesy paper copy of the electronically filed pleading and marked "chambers's copy."

 Motions for Relief From Stay: Chambers copies of the cover sheet and certificate of service are required for all motions.
 Chambers copies of the remaining papers are not required.